Workpower respects the privacy of its employees, participants, members, suppliers, contractors, customers and volunteers.

 - directly from individuals via forms;

-- Government and Non-Government Organisations such as the Department of Social Services, National Disability Insurance Scheme, Centrelink, Disability Services Commission, Commonwealth Respite and Carelink Centres and others.
+- Government and Non-Government Organisations such as the Department of Social Services, National Disability Insurance Scheme, Centrelink, Department of Communities, Commonwealth Respite and Carelink Centres and

 Use and disclosure of personal information